Sairyss/system-design-patterns/README.md

 When changes occur, you need some way to reconcile changes across the different systems.
 One solution is eventual consistency and event-driven communication based on asynchronous messaging.

 Ideally, you should try to minimize the communication between the distributed systems.
 But it is not always possible.
 In microservices world, prefer asynchronous communication since it is better suited for communication between microservices than synchronous.
 The goal of each microservice is to be autonomous.
 If one of the microservices is down that shouldn't affect other microservices.
-Asynchronous protocols help with that.
+Asynchronous communication via messaging can remove dependencies on the availability of other services.
 This topic is discussed more in details below in [coupling](#coupling) section.

 References: